fadialzammar/verilator-tutorials/VGA/README.md

-## Adding VGA to the OTTER
+# VGA Simulation with the OTTER

 Some projects utilizing the OTTER make sure of the VGA port on the Basys3 board.
-One of the biggest difficulties with this is the difficultly of debugging the video output.
+One of the biggest difficulties with this is debugging the video output.
 Simulating for long enough to get even a single frame takes a very long time, and often won't be very helpful as just a collection of signals.
 To really verify your code you typically need to go through the full synthesis, implementation, routing, and bitstream flows to load the design onto the FPGA and connect it to a real display.

 Using Verilator, we can simply copy the contents of the VGA framebuffer out and process it into an image file.
 Simulating this way is extremely fast in comparison to Vivado's waveform simulation, and makes it super easy to see the actual image that will be drawn to the display.